mauriziobrt/graph-sonification/README.md

 ![Graph Interface Screenshot](graph-screen.png)

 An interactive interface for the sonification of graphs using OSC (Open Sound Control).
 This tool allows users to explore graph structures through both visual and auditory feedback.
+The force-directed graph web component in use is [force-graph](https://github.com/vasturiano/force-graph) by Vasco Asturiano.

 ## Features